SaifSyed08/payment-calculator/README.md

   loading="lazy"
 ></iframe>
 ```
-⚠️ This option is also simple, but does NOT automatically update with the source code.
+This option is simple, but does NOT automatically update with the source code.

 ### **Option 3: Copy & Paste the Code Directly**